someonesdad1/plib/README.md

 - get.py
     - Get text, lines, tokens, words, binary content, etc. from files.
 I use GetLines and GetTextLines the most.
-    - tokenizer.py has a useful tokenizer that, unlike get.Tokenize(), has the line an column number in the input file where the token came from (this is useful for e.g. a spell checker, as the user can be told where the word is in a large input file).
+    - tokenizer.py has a useful tokenizer that, unlike get.Tokenize(), has the line and column number in the input file where the token came from (this is useful for e.g. a spell checker, as the user can be told where the word is in a large input file).